 Thursday, November 13 at 6:30 PM

 in the Crossett Brook Middle School Library

 More than 100 Vermont communities are taking part in the Vermont Humanities sponsored, statewide, one-book community reading of " Wonder", R.J.
 Palacio's bestselling, inspiring story about the power, and the importance, of kindness - in everyone's life.

--The second event will be held on Thursday, November 13, again in the CBMS library at 6:30 PM, when we will have a lively discussion of the book and other fun activities related to kindness and acceptance.
+We hope you'll join us on Thursday, November 13, again in the CBMS library at 6:30 PM, when we will have a thought provoking, engaging and lively discussion of the book and other fun activities related to kindness and acceptance.

 The Waterbury Public Library has a limited number of copies of "Wonder" at our circulation desk.
 Please feel free to come and sign-out a copy - you don't need your library card to do so.
 We want as many people as possible to share this event with us!
 Light refreshments will also be provided.

 By the way, Wonder was the winner of the 2014 Dorothy Canfield Fisher Book Award!

 * * * * * * * * * * * * * * * * * * * * * * * * * *

 Genealogy Quest meets the last Tuesday of every month (except during Summer months) at 7 PM upstairs in the Library (unless otherwise noted).
 All meetings are free and open to the public.